purescript-hyper/hyper/README.md

 *Type-safe, statically checked composition of HTTP servers, using PureScript.*

-Hyper is an **experiment**, trying to improve correctness in web server programming, and in HTTP middleware and request handlers specifically.
+Hyper is an experimental project, trying to improve correctness in web server programming, and in HTTP middleware and request handlers specifically.
 To learn more about Hyper, check out these resources: